aakshayvo/e-comm-frontend/README.md

 - **Pagination**: Efficiently handle large lists of products.
 - **Add to Cart**: Add and manage items in a shopping cart.
 - **CSS Transitions**: Smooth animations for an enhanced user experience.
+- **Dark Theme and Light Theme**: Smooth animations for an enhanced user experience.

 ### Product Information